Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 What it does: Reinstating coronavirus-related restrictions on arrivals from many areas of Europe and South Africa

-Support: While these specific areas haven’t been polled recently, Americans this summer supported such travel restrictions 62-15 when Trump instituted them on Canada, China, Europe, and Mexico, according to a USA Today/Ipsos poll.
+Support: While these specific areas haven’t been polled recently, Americans in the summer supported such travel restrictions 62-15 when Trump instituted them on Canada, China, Mexico and Europe, according to a USA Today/Ipsos poll.

 Guidance on opening schools